rkdarst/scicomp/tut/testing/testing.rst

 * Tests should generally be fast to run.

-* Commit hooks - tests are automatically run before before you can commit, or before pushing to a central server.  (**Continuous integration**)
+* **Commit hooks:** tests can be automatically run when you commit to version control. (*Continuous integration*)

 * There can be significant technical overhead in testing certain applications (e.g. web applications)

-* Code coverage - some tools can watch the tests run and automatically tell you what lines were NOT run in any test.

 As scientists, should we, and how should we, use testing in our work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Discussion time.

-* You can design things properly the first time, but what happens when
-  you change something?
-If it breaks, you may not know.
+* With code always changing, things could break and you won't notice.

-* Good test coverage gives you the ability to change things up without
+* With good tests, you have the ability to change things up with less
-  risking unknown breaking.
+  risk of wrong results.

 * Good testing will rely on knowing the testing hierarchy and writing
   the right tests for the right jobs.